apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 with secondary indexes potentially lowers your availability of being able to write to your data table, as both the data table and its secondary index tables must be availalbe as otherwise the write will fail.

-### Immutable Tables
+### Global Indexes on Immutable Tables
 For a table in which the data is only written once and never updated in-place, certain optimizations may be made to reduce the write-time overhead for incremental maintenance.
 This is common with time-series data such as log or event data, where once a row is written, it will never be updated.
 To take advantage of these optimizations, declare your table as immutable by adding the <code>IMMUTABLE_ROWS=true</code> property to your DDL statement:

     CREATE TABLE my_table (k VARCHAR PRIMARY KEY, v VARCHAR) IMMUTABLE_ROWS=true

 All indexes on a table declared with <code>IMMUTABLE_ROWS=true</code> are considered immutable (note that by default, tables are considered mutable).
 For global immutable indexes, the index is maintained entirely on the client-side with the index table being generated as changes to the data table occur.
 Local immutable indexes, on the other hand, are maintained on the server-side.
 Note that no safeguards are in-place to enforce that a table declared as immutable doesn't actually mutate data (as that would negate the performance gain achieved).
 If that was to occur, the index would no longer be in sync with the table.

 If you have an existing table that you'd like to switch from immutable indexing to mutable indexing, use the <code>ALTER TABLE</code> command as show below:

     ALTER TABLE my_table SET IMMUTABLE_ROWS=false

+Global Indexing for Immutable tables has been completely rewritten for version 4.15 (and 5.1)

+#### Immutable table indexes for 4.15 (and 5.1) and newer versions

+Immutable index updates go through the same three phase writes as mutable index updates do except that deleting or un-verifying existing index rows is not applicable to immutable indexes.
+This guarantees that the index tables are always in sync with the data tables.

+#### Immutable table indexes for 4.14 (and 5.0) and older versions

-Index on non transactional, immutable tables have no mechanism in place to automatically deal with a commit failure.
+Indexes on non transactional, immutable tables have no mechanism in place to automatically deal with a commit failure.
 Maintaining consistency between the table and index is left to the client to handle.
 Because the updates are idempotent, the simplest solution is for the client to continue retrying the batch of mutations until they succeed.

-### Mutable Tables
+### Global Indexes on Mutable Tables

+Global Indexing for Mutable tables has been completely rewritten for version 4.15 (and 5.1)

+#### Mutable table indexes for 4.15 (and 5.1) and newer versions

+The new Strongly Consistent Global Indexing feature uses a three-phase indexing algorithm to guarantee that the index tables are always in sync with the data tables.

+The implementation uses a shadow column to track the status of index rows:

+* **Write:**
+  1. Set the status of existing index rows to unverified and write the new index rows with the unverified status
+  2. Write the data table rows
+  3. Delete the existing index rows and set the status of new rows to verified

+* **Read:**
+  1. Read the index rows and check their status
+  2. The unverified rows are repaired from the data table

+* **Delete:**
+  1. Set the index table rows with the unverified status
+  2. Delete the data table rows
+  3. Delete index table rows

+See [resources](http://phoenix.apache.org/secondary_indexing.html#Resources) for more in-depth information.

+All newly created tables use the new indexing algorithm.

+Indexes created with older Phoenix versions will continue to use the old implementation, until upgraded with [IndexUpgradeTool](http://phoenix.apache.org/secondary_indexing.html#Index_Upgrade_Tool)

+#### Mutable table indexes for 4.14 (and 5.0) and older versions

 For non transactional mutable tables, we maintain index update durability by adding the index updates to the Write-Ahead-Log (WAL) entry of the primary table row.
 Only after the WAL entry is successfully synced to disk do we attempt to make the index/primary table updates.
 We write the index updates in parallel by default, leading to very high throughput.
 If the server crashes while we are writing the index